mathworks/docmaker/tbx/docerdoc/docerconvert.md

 `docerconvert(md)` converts the Markdown document(s) `md` to HTML.

+Multiple documents may also be specified using `docerconvert(md1,md2,...)`.

 `docerconvert(...,"Stylesheets",css)` includes the stylesheet(s) `css`.
 Doc_er stylesheets `github-markdown.css` and `matlaby.css` are always included.

 `docerconvert(...,"Scripts",js)` includes the script(s) `js`. :test_tube: